Last Updated on

 The importance of breastfeeding was globally recognised back in 1990, when the World Health Organization (WHO) and United Nations International Children’s Emergency Fund (UNICEF) created a memorandum known as the Innocenti Declaration, to protect, promote and support breastfeeding.
 The Innocenti Declaration is a formal document that was created to achieve goals including:

-- Creating a national breastfeeding committee and also appointing a national breastfeeding coordinator across countries.
+- Creating a national breastfeeding committee and appointing a national breastfeeding coordinator across countries.

 - Facilitating the provision of maternity care practice and taking measures to ensure that women are adequately nourished to feed their child and remain healthy themselves.

-- Formulating and enforcing of laws that will protect the breastfeeding rights of women.
+- Formulating and enforcing laws to protect the breastfeeding rights of women.

 - Formulating an act to implement all the articles of the International Code of Marketing of Breast Milk Substitutes and WHO resolutions.